Hard Lessons

 A history of physical confrontations with students has not slowed Tillery’s ascent through Camelot’s ranks.
 After the company moved him out of Florida, he became the executive director of one of its newest schools in Chicago.

-“I felt like I was working in a prison,” said Rivera, a former teacher When she had to take a shift patting down students at the school entrance, Rivera said, “I found myself, almost every time, saying, ‘I’m sorry, I’m sorry honey.’
+“I felt like I was working in a prison,” said Rivera, a former teacher.
+When she had to take a shift patting down students at the school entrance, Rivera said, “I found myself, almost every time, saying, ‘I’m sorry, I’m sorry honey.’
 I would try to chat as I was patting them down — asking, ‘How was your evening?
 What did you do yesterday?’ as she turns around and I pat down her legs, as I feel underneath her bra strap.”

 The refugee students in the ACLU’s lawsuit, too, were subjected to daily searches at Phoenix Academy, the lawsuit says — some of them Muslim girls, many who barely spoke enough English to understand why they were being patted down.